islco/sudo/source/_posts/2016-11-10-redis-leaderboard.md

 backed by Redis"
 ---

-We built a desktop game for one of our clients.
-In the game we expected a high traffic, with a number of simultaneous users playing the game.
+We built a desktop [game](https://isl.co/work/rival-road/) for one of our clients.
+In the game we expected a high volume of traffic, with a number of simultaneous users playing the game.
 One of the core components of any game is keeping score.
 In addition to keeping score we need to create a leaderboard to show how players rank against one another.

-To accomplish we are using Django backed by Redis.
-However before we jump into using Redis let's test how we could do this with our DB Postgres and compare the performance of the two.
+To accomplish we used Django, backed by Redis.
+However before we jump into using Redis let's test how we could do this with PostgreSQL and compare the performance of the two.

-*Note there is additional caching we can perform that we will not cover in the post.
+*Note there is additional caching we can perform that will not be covered in the post.

-At first this can be very straightforward, we create a Player model and on the player model we save the score
+At first this can be very straightforward.
+We create a Player model and on the player model we save the score.

-Here is a basic example our model
+Here is a basic example of the model:
 ```
 class Player(models.Model):

     name = models.CharField(
-        max_length=10, unique=True,
+        max_length=10,
         error_messages={'unique': 'Name not available.'})
     top_score = models.FloatField(db_index=True, default=0.0, blank=True)
 ```

-Now to create our leaderboard, all we need to is just sort by sore.
+Now to create our leaderboard, all we need is to just sort by score.
-We want to display top 25 players.
+We want to display the top 25 players.
 To do so we can query our model:

 ```
 Player.objects.order_by('-top_score')[:25]
 ```

-To make things simple we can display these players in a Listview and loop through the results in our template.
+To make things simple we can display these players in a ListView and loop through the results in our template.